Sxhail/Sxhail/README.md

 ## 👨‍🎓 Computer Engineering Student at Trinity College Dublin

 Hello, I'm Suhail — a passionate developer who enjoys building meaningful, user-focused products.
-I thrive at the intersection of technology, creativity, and real-world impact.
-I'm especially interested in AI/ML, gamification, and systems that help people think and work more effectively.
+I thrive for building scalable applications by leveraging AI and machine learning to solve real-world problems.

 - 🌍 Based in UAE / Studying in Ireland
 - 🌱 Learning how to build full-stack apps and smart AI agents